 Everything about this bouquet by Victoria Clausen Floral Events was monochromatic—the white calla lilies, the satin ribbon, and the silver brooch that adorned the stems.

 Camellia Floral Design used medium-toned pink peonies and paler ranunculus in this bride's dreamy bouquet.

 Matthew Robbins only used one flower in this bride's clutch—a phalaenopsis orchid—and one color. "[The bride] wanted something bold and cascading but unfussy, so using only one variety of orchid kept the more dramatic and classic cascade very fresh and unique," says Matthew.
 Using one flower is a great way to ensure the monochromatic look truly comes through, and orchids are a fun and unique flower that can hold their own in a single-bloom clutch.

 Blue florals can be tough to find, especially if you want an all-blue bouquet rather than splashes of the color.
 Hydrangeas are a great solution as they always look full and beautiful on their own, and come in a few different shades of blue.
 This bride chose to carry a bouquet of muted blue hydrangeas from Fishers Flowers.
-"It tied in nicely with my gown, which had some very pale, milky blue crystal embellishments in addition to the pearls, beads, and sequins," she recalled.

 If you're going for a truly classic look, embrace the all-white look.
 "I loved having a monochrome bouquet," recalled this bride.
 "The feathers added for a touch of glamour and personality!"
 Her clutch from Stoneblossom Florals & Event Design was soft and elegant, featuring ranunculus, sweet pea, and feathers.